Date: Tue, 4 Jul 2006 (delayed)

 still wanted to go, and in fact, I wanted to make this section more relaxing

-another dusty road the previous week, my poor worn-down bike which had suffered
+caused by bacteria inhaled along another dusty road the previous week, my poor

-greatly from all the gritty gravel roads in Asia, and also the annoying
+worn-down bike which had suffered greatly from all the gritty gravel roads in

-political situation.
-These all combined to effectively squash any ideas I had
+Asia, and also the annoying political situation.
+These all combined to

-of taking a few extra days off in some of the best places on the island.
-My
+effectively squash any ideas I had of taking a few extra days off in some of

-route plan was to ride north right out of the Colombo Airport, up the coast for
+the best places on the island.
+My route plan was to ride north right out of the

-a while, then head east to an area known as the “Cultural Triangle” which
+Colombo Airport, up the coast for a while, then head east to an area known as

-contains four World Heritage Sites in a 75-km radius.
-From there I wanted to
+the “Cultural Triangle” which contains four World Heritage Sites in a 75-km

-touch the east coast, and spend a day or two sleeping on a beach, before
+radius.
+From there I wanted to touch the east coast, and spend a day or two

-turning toward the center of the island to the highlands and the sacred city of
+sleeping on a beach, before turning toward the center of the island to the

-Kandy.
-From there I would decide which route to take
+highlands and the sacred city of Kandy.
+From there I would decide which route

-the old Portuguese town of Galle.
+to see the old Portuguese town of Galle.

 The first couple of days

-were pretty good, but my pace was slow and after taking longer to get out of
+were pretty good, but my pace was slow, and after taking longer to get out of

-the airport than I expected I fell behind where I wanted to be right away.
+the airport than I expected, I fell behind where I wanted to be right away.
 The

 coastal highway was lined with services for a considerable distance with